+Do not commence work on the road before sunrise.
 Do not operate or park any equipment/machinery closer than 30 feet from the traveled roadway after sunset unless authorized by the engineer.

 When moving unlicensed equipment on or across any pavement or public highways, protect the pavement from all damage using an acceptable method.